 take action: achieve more

-- Be receptive to feedback yourself, ask people to complete a Focused Five for you
+Be receptive to feedback yourself, and ask people to complete a Focused Five for you

-- Implement a consistent approach to gathering input around your business
+Implement a consistent approach to gathering input about your business